Local Offer Description

 - Positive engagement with professionals if involved

-Each Phase Group organises regular SPLAT events where parents find out about how and what the children are learning.
+Each phase group organises regular SPLAT events when parents find out about how and what the children are learning.
 The dates are signposted on the school website.

-Our HSLW also offers family and parenting support and this can be arranged on an individual basis.3.7: How will my child's views be sought about the help they are getting and the progress they are making?
+Our Home School Link Worker (HSLW) also offers family and parenting support and this can be arranged on an individual basis.3.7: How will my child's views be sought about the help they are getting and the progress they are making?

 3.8: What accredited and non accredited courses do you offer for young people with SEND?

 - We recognise that pupil voice is important and aim to listen to the children’s views whenever possible

 - Key Stage 2 pupils will be expected to attend support plan review meetings